 Within 21 days after service of this summons on you (not counting the day you received it), you must serve on the plaintiff an answer to the attached complaint or a motion under Rule 12 of the Federal Rules of Civil Procedure.
-The answer or motion must be served on the plaintiff's attorney,, whose address is .
-If you fail to do so, judgment by default will be entered against you for the relief demanded in the complaint.
+The answer or motion must be served on the plaintiff's attorney,, whose address is complaint.
 You also must file your answer or motion with the court.

-(Court Seal)
+Date Clerk of Court (Court Seal)